How do I make pottery? Can I make pottery at home? Are there techniques I can use to make better pottery?

 Preparing Your Space

 When the clay is prepared check to make sure your workspace is ready too.
 This could include a non-stick surface to work on, water, clean and sharp tools, plastic to cover work, a place for work to dry, etc. What you need will depend mostly on how you make your pottery.
 Making small pinch pots requires minimal space, few tools, a small place to let the pots dry, a small kiln and some glaze.
-But throwing, trimming, glazing and firing large jugs would require a pottery wheel, many tools, a large kiln and plenty of space to work and store the jugs.
+But throwing, trimming, glazing and firing large jugs would require a pottery wheel, throwing tools, a large kiln and plenty of space to work and store the jugs.

 Minimum: make a simple pinch pot with your hands.